 Read our full Sony WF-SP800N review.

-Contrary to popular belief, you can score a nice pair of cheap noise cancelling headphones for less than a Benjamin.
-The Life Q20 is exemplary of this, even with noise cancellation serving as its third-best feature.
+The Life Q20 is further proof that you can score a nice pair of cheap, noise-cancelling headphones for less than a Benjamin., even with noise cancellation serving as its third-best feature.
 Audio is the Life Q20’s main attraction with custom 40mm drivers that produce rich sound; bass is punchy and doesn’t muffle the mid-range or vocals.
 Battery life is up there as well, generating up to 40 hours of playtime on a full charge, which can be extended up to 60 hours when ANC is off.

 Anker’s headphones have better-than-average noise cancellation that realistically blocks out 70% of environmental sounds (Anker claims 90%).
 Although, the feature struggles to filter out proximate noises such as keyboard clatter and neighborly chatter.
 You’ll also want to refrain from using the included aux cable since it hinders audio performance.
-Nonetheless, it’s impressive for $60 headphones.
+Nonetheless, it’s impressive for such a dirt-cheap set of headphones.

 How to choose the best cheap noise cancelling headphones for you